 Lynch says, “If you don’t already mediate, take my advice: start.
 It will be the best decision you ever make.”

 Roth emphatically states that “all kids are at-risk kids when it comes to stress and depression levels.”
 He goes on to say, “the brain doesn’t distinguish between bullets and cyberbullying.”
 In this sense, a child can experience the same levels of extreme stress in an urban setting as they can at an elite private school in an affluent area.
 In other words, when a child’s brain is threatened, it looks and feels the same to both children.

-Addiction is a wide-spread problem among many middle and high school students, and it doesn’t always involve drugs or alcohol.
+Addiction is a wide-spread problem among many middle and high school students – and many a times families have to resort to admitting them to rehabilitation centers similar to Arista Recovery in order to bring them back from the brink of ruining themselves, And honestly speaking, addiction doesn’t always have to involve drugs or alcohol.
 Addictive behaviors are essentially self-medication made manifest, and can take the form of eating disorders, cutting, or extreme sexual promiscuity.

 “Abstinence is not a sustainable solution,” says Roth.
 That’s where the David Lynch Foundation believes TM comes in, because it “overrides the addiction by doing what pharmaceuticals can’t.
 It’s an important tool in the toolbox for today’s youth.”